DON’T SAY these 10 WRONG LITERAL Translations in SPANISH

 Can you guess what’s wrong with this?
 Well, in Spanish, “realizar” doesn’t mean “to realize” as close in sound as both words are.

-En español, realizar significa (in Spanish “realizar” means) “to perform”, “to carry out”.
+In Spanish “realizar” means “to perform”, “to carry out”.

 In this case, the right way would be: